OCA/sale-workflow/partner_prospect/README.rst

 .. image:: https://img.shields.io/badge/licence-AGPL--3-blue.svg
     :alt: License: AGPL-3

-Partner handbill
+Partner prospect
 ================

-This module controls with a check if a costumer has a sale order confirmed.
+With this module you can easily distinguise if a partner is currently customer or prospect.
+A prospect partner will be those to which you still haven't sold anything, considering sales as non cancelled nor draft sale orders to that partner.

 Usage